YuLiumt/ZettelKasten/Article/Maione2016.md

 * **Author**: Maione, F.; De Pietri, R.; Feo, A. & [[Frank Löffler]]
 * **Summary**:
-    We present new long-term equal-mass BNS simulations with four different nuclear EOSs, starting with four different values of the interbinary distance d (40, 44.3, 50, and 60 km).
+    - We present long-term equal-mass BNS simulations with four different nuclear EOSs, starting with four different values of the interbinary distance d (40, 44.3, 50, and 60 km).
+	- The comparison of simulations starting from different initial orbital frequencies is a necessary and fundamental test to evaluate the accuracy of current numerical BNS simulations and their ability to model tidal effects.
+	- We analyzed the effect of the different initial interbinary distance on the post-merger gravitational signal.
 * **Link**: [[Binary Neutron Star]], [[Numerical Relativity]], [[Lorene]], [[Equation of State]], [[Gravitational Wave Extraction]]
 * [ADS](https://ui.adsabs.harvard.edu/abs/2016CQGra..33q5009M) - Maione F, De Pietri R, Feo A, Löffler F. Binary neutron star merger simulations with different initial orbital frequency and equation of state.
 Classical and Quantum Gravity, 2016, 33(17): 175009.